 No, timescales do not allow this and hence a written submission is required.

 No even if the assessors have indicated a fail, this is not a decision until the examination board has met.
 You may, if you wish, anticipate that the Examination Board will allow you the opportunity to resubmit your dissertation, and undertake work towards that resubmission, taking into account that the Board may not require or may not allow a resubmission, in which case your effort would have been wasted.
 In such circumstances you may request that your University student account be extended to enable you to undertake this (anticipatory) work.

 They can pass you as satisfying the requirements for the degree.
-They can fail you on specific aspects (insufficient modules passed at the necessary level, failed oral examination, failed dissertation mark or failed overall on the project).
+They can fail you on specific aspects (insufficient modules passed at the necessary level, failed oral examination if applicable, failed dissertation mark or failed overall on the project).
 For a failure at the first attempt they could ask for the work to be brought up to standard by resubmission or by some other mechanism and this must be done within a given timescale that they specify.
 At this stage any new marks would normally be capped at 50%.
 Regardless of the timing of any resubmission or new work, it will only be considered by the next meeting of the Examination Board following their decision, usually 6 months later.
 Failure at a second attempt would normally result in either a lower qualification or no qualification at all.

 If you do not attend the degree ceremony, the certificate will be sent to you by post at the address you give when you register for the degree ceremony.
 You MUST register for the graduation even if you do not plan to attend, or your certificate will not be sent to you.
 The certificate may be collected in person (but only after the degree ceremony and only by prior arrangement with the graduation office)